facebook/react-native-website/docs/view-style-props.md

 `outlineStyle` is only available on the [New Architecture](/architecture/landing-page)
 :::

+`outline-style` sets the style of an element's outline.
+See https://developer.mozilla.org/en-US/docs/Web/CSS/outline-style for more details.

 | Type                                    |
 | --------------------------------------- |
 | enum(`'solid'`, `'dotted'`, `'dashed'`) |